Fab-Lab-Fabulous-St-Pauli-Hamburg-DE/InkscapeExtension_BetterBetterDXFOutput2021/README.md

 MacOS:
 /Applications/Inkscape.app/Contents/Resources/share/inkscape/extensions/

 You will see a new filetype (Better Better DXF Output 2021) in the "Save As"/"Save a copy" dialog.
+Maybe a restart of inkscape is necessary.

 You need to ungroup everything and convert all objects to paths.
 The extension omits shapes (circles, rectangles, etc).